Provincial load restrictions are updated as new information becomes available.

 Province of British Columbia

-MINISTRY OF TRANSPORTATION AND INFRASTRUCTURE
+MINISTRY OF TRANSPORTATION AND TRANSIT

 THOMPSON NICOLA DISTRICT

-THOMPSON SERVICE AREA
+THOMPSON SERVICE AREA 15

-PUBLIC NOTICE No. 14
+PUBLIC NOTICE No. 12

-Pursuant to Section 66 of the Transportation Act the following load restrictions will be imposed, on the following Provincial Highways and Roads until further notice: LOAD RESTRICTIONS within the Thompson Service Area,
+Pursuant to Section 66 of the Transportation Act the following Load Restrictions will be imposed,

-Effective 12:01 am - Pacific Daylight Time on Tuesday, April 23, 2024
+Effective 12:01am - Pacific Daylight Time on Friday, May 1, 2026

-All Provincial Numbered Routes, paved or gravel - 100% Legal Axle Loading except as listed below
+All Provincial Numbered Routes, paved or gravel - 100% Legal Axle Loading, except as listed below:

 All Provincial Side Roads, paved or gravel - 100% Legal Axle Loading except as listed below:

-Halston Connector No. 3530 - Unrestricted
+Halston Connector No. 3530

-Mt Paul Way No. 3393 - Unrestricted
+Mount Paul Way No. 3393

-Chief Louis Way No. 1150 - Unrestricted
+Chief Louis Way No. 1150

 70% Legal Axle Loading